yarreg/mottura_xnova_mod/README.md

 ```

-THis module do for WirenBoard 8.
+This module do for WirenBoard 8.
 It may work on other devices, but not tested.
 GPIO configured for A1 A2 A3 pins.
 You can change it in the source code.